grace1501/sba-308/README.md

 I tried 2 different ways to approach this problems, first approach did not return the correct result, the second one did.

-Summary of the second approach:
+Summary of the second approach:\n
 Helper functions:

 function getDate(date): get the date base on string date, if no argument then return today date